Employers often ask interview questions like, “how do you handle stress?” or “how do you work under pressure?”

 Example answer #3 (For recent graduates and entry-level job seekers):

 “While working on a team project, one of our four team members didn’t turn in their work and I ended up having to do a lot of last-minute, unexpected tasks.
 I was working on limited time and feeling the pressure, but I spoke to my professor, asked for advice, and he helped me through it.
-I also took the lead in delegating some of these tasks to my other team members, so we could all share the workload and make sure the project still got turned in on-time.
-I think communicating well is a key to making sure I don’t get stressed or overwhelmed.
+I also took the lead in delegating some of these tasks to my other team members, so we could all share the workload and make sure the project still got turned in on time.
+I think communicating well is key to making sure I don’t get stressed or overwhelmed.
 That was one of the big lessons I picked up from this experience.
 We ended up getting an A on the project, too.”

 Overall, the job interview answers above show that you approach your work logically, stay calm, and don’t let stress break your focus.
 These are all important traits that employers want to hear.